victor-stone/json-rpc-promise/readme.md

 Es 6 Classes

-Meanwhile, back on the server, your API can  be expressed as ES6 classes but you must pass in instances:
+Meanwhile, back on the server, your API can  be expressed as ES6 classes as long as you pass in instances:

 ````javascript
   class Calc {